zuozhenggh/learning-library/security-library/database/data-safe/audit-database-activity/audit-database-activity.md

 - Your data values are most likely different than those shown in the screenshots.

-## Task 1: Review the global settings for Oracle Data Safe and the audit profile for your target database
+## Task 1: Review the global settings for Oracle Data Safe

-1. In Security Center, click **Settings**, and review the global settings.
+1. In Security Center, click **Settings**.

+2. Review the global settings.

     - Each regional Oracle Data Safe service has global settings for paid usage, online retention period, and archive retention period.
     - Global settings are applied to all target databases unless their audit profiles override them.